mstksg/inCode/copy/entries/auto-todo.md

 stream of todo lists...where the todo list we get changes as we process more commands.

-Our overall architecture will therefore be a front-end of things that trigger "events" that will drop commands into a concurrent `Chan` queue...with something like `runOnChan` watching the queue, waiting for input commands, feeding the commands through the `Auto` when they get them, and rendering the output that pops out to the webpage/front-end display.
-We write the logic in *auto*, and hook up our event triggers and renderers to be the inputs and outputs.
+So the "overall loop" will be:

+1. A front-end rendered by *ghcjs-dom* (or whatever) with event handlers that drop commands into a concurrent `Chan` queue.
+This just handles rendering.
+2. Our `Auto` launched with `runOnChan`, which waits on the `Chan` queue, runs the inputs through the `Auto`, and renders the result.
+This handles all of the logic.

 We like types in Haskell, so let's begin by laying out our types!